signorpipo/wle-consolevr/README.md

   - ...

 ### Tricks
+  - If you don't want to override the browser console, you can use `PP.ConsoleVR` instead
   - You can show and hide the Console VR by pressing L3 + R3
   - The Console VR can be scrolled by using the left thumbstick
   - If you click (instead of just hovering) on the Up or Down buttons the Console VR will automagically scroll to the top or the bottom
+  - The little square in the corner tells you if a new message has arrived in case you have scrolled and could miss that
+    - You can click the little square to instantly scroll down
+  - You can pin the console through the little `P` button

 ### Weaknesses